bitnami/containers/bitnami/concourse/README.md

-# Bitnami package for Concourse
+# Bitnami Secure Image for Concourse

 ## What is Concourse?